-In 2021/22 we continued to shape our social impact measures/targets/outputs and outcomes to dovetail with wider Group strategy, "Our Purpose".
+During 2022-23 we reported quarterly to the Board on the social impact measures, outputs and outcomes which dovetailed into the wider Group strategy, "Our Purpose".
 The approach has captured and evidenced our Social Impact in a user-friendly format introducing interactive case studies and links to wider Group reports.
-A full year-end report will be prepared to offer a strong baseline to measure 22/23 against.
+The year-end report will be used as a strong baseline to measure 23/24 against.
 We can already see the impact that volunteer input is having across many of our services.
 In addition, feedback from people we support is now shaping new pieces of work and further development of services across the wider Group as well as for individuals we support.

-The Social Impact report continues to be broken down into the 6 pathways of the "Our Purpose" paper and involves feedback from across the Real Life Options Group as well as external partners and People we Support.
+The Social Impact report continues to be broken down into the six pathways of the Our Purpose - Always with a lasting connection Group Strategy and involves feedback from across the Real Life Options Group as well as external partners and People we Support.